Fall 2015 Enrollment

 Colors: Green and Gray

-Georgia Gwinnett College was founded in 2005 as the first public, four-year liberal arts college to be founded in the 21st century.
+Georgia Gwinnett College was founded in 2005 as the first public, four-year liberal arts college in the United States in the 21st century.

 Choose among more than 40 concentrations across 12 majors: Biology, Business Administration, Criminal Justice/Criminology, Early Childhood Education, English, Exercise Science, History, Information Technology, Mathematics, Political Science, Psychology, Special Education

-Georgia Gwinnett isn’t the typical college.
-Its student engagement is dynamically changing the way people think about education.
+Georgia Gwinnett isn’t the typical college, which is due in large part to its student engagement.
 The “real world” is looking for skilled, well-rounded graduates who can succeed in today’s challenging workplace.
-That’s why at GGC, students are immersed in active learning environments that are designed to provide global perspectives and generate marketable graduates who are empowered for success.
+That’s why, at GGC, students are immersed in an active learning environment that is designed to provide global perspectives and to generate marketable citizen-graduates who are empowered for success.

-At GGC, students are actively encouraged to spend their colleges careers taking full advantage of the many opportunities Georgia Gwinnett has to offer.
-From study abroad programs and internships to community service projects and student organizations,, GGC offers a rich variety of activities that develop students’ character and scholarship alike.
-Faculty seek to apply their coursework to the world beyond campus, from class group projects for charities to student-driven undergraduate research projects.
+At GGC, students are actively encouraged by faculty mentors to take full advantage of the many opportunities offered during their college career.
+Loaded with study abroad programs, internships, community service projects, athletics, and student organizations, GGC offers a rich variety of activities that develop the whole person.
+The faculty also seek ways to engage students in applying their course work to the world beyond campus, organizing things like group projects for charities and student-driven undergraduate research projects.

 Meaningful Faculty Relationships

 The student/faculty relationships at GGC are truly special.
-GGC faculty are specifically hired for both their teaching skills and their dedication to student mentorship.
-Two members of GGC’s faculty both won the highest teaching award within the University System of Georgia, having been nominated by their own grateful students.
-This remarkable distinction for such a young institution is indicative of the quality of GGC’s faculty.
+GGC faculty are specifically hired for their teaching skills and dedication to student mentorship.
+Students have nominated their professors for the highest teaching award within the University System of Georgia, which has been granted to GGC faculty five times in the past seven years.
+This is a truly remarkable distinction for such a young institution, indicative of the quality of its faculty.

-It is not an exaggeration to say that Georgia Gwinnett’s faculty care about their students.
-Faculty often enjoy lunch with students in the dining hall or involve themselves in impromptu study groups for students looking for help.
-They provide cell phone numbers so that students may reach them for questions and advice at any time of day.
-According to the 2011 National Survey on Student Engagement (NSSE), GGC ranks in the nation’s top 10 percent of colleges for student/faculty interaction outside of the classroom.
+It is not an exaggeration to say that Georgia Gwinnett’s faculty care about students.
+One can see faculty enjoying lunch with students in the dining hall or involved in impromptu study groups in one of the college’s many spacious gathering areas.
+They willingly provide their cell phone numbers so that students may reach them after hours for questions and advice.

-At GGC, students and faculty engage in collaborative group activities and active, hands-on learning.
-Every classroom is wired with “smart” capabilities, providing access to modern instructional technologies that support active learning and keep students connected.
-Students can study with laptops, iPads, or iPod Touches; text questions or quiz answers to their professors; and even download recorded lectures.
-GGC’s style is not all about lectures and tests; it’s about giving students the tools they need to succeed in the real world.
+At GGC, students and faculty engage in collaborative group activities and active, hands-on learning experiences.
+Every classroom is wired with “smart” capabilities, providing modern instructional technologies to support active learning and keep students connected.
+Whether by laptop or tablet, students can study organic chemistry, text questions or quiz answers to their professors, or even download a lecture the same day they heard it in person.
+GGC’s style is not all about lectures and tests; rather, it’s about giving students the tools to succeed in the real world.

-With facilities designed to provide comfortable areas for student interaction, the GGC campus is alive with excitement and enthusiasm.
-Thanks to the school’s full, integrated athletics program, as well as more than 85 active student organizations, there is always something new and interesting happening on campus.
-In fact, GGC students ranked the college in the nation’s top 10 percent of supportive campus environments (NSSE 2011).
+With facilities designed to provide comfortable gathering and study areas that encourage student interaction, the GGC campus is alive with excitement and enthusiasm.
+Where else will students say they enjoy hanging out and studying in the library?
+And thanks to a full, integrated athletics program and more than 120 active student organizations, there is always something new and interesting happening on campus.

-Students yearning for urban adventures can enjoy the exciting nightlife, entertainment, and major-league sports of downtown Atlanta.
-Closer to campus is the Gwinnett Arena, at which major concerts are held, as well as the cozy, small town of Lawrenceville.
+Students yearning for an urban adventure can enjoy the exciting nightlife, entertainment, and major league sports of downtown Atlanta.
+Closer to campus, however, is the small-town atmosphere of Lawrenceville, which is made up of bustling commercial districts that blend the past with the present.
 The Mall of Georgia is practically next door, and the mountains are a short drive away.

-Georgia Gwinnett arms students with an unstoppable support system, for GGC was specifically designed to help students succeed.
-Personal faculty mentorship keeps students on track.
-Additionally, professors often contact students who miss class to see whether they need help catching up.
-Many programs also support students of all academic levels with services such as free tutoring.
+Georgia Gwinnett arms students with an unstoppable support system.
+While no college can guarantee student success, GGC is specifically designed to help students succeed.
+Personal faculty mentorship keeps students on track, and professors contact students who miss class to see if they need help.
+Many programs, including free tutoring, have been developed to support students regardless of their academic level.

 Holding Its Own